-SEATTLE, WASHINGTON — Howard Schultz, chairman and CEO of Starbucks, held a press conference early Monday afternoon to debut three new holiday cups that will start making their way to the coffee monolith’s stores this week.
-During the presser, Schultz acknowledged the outrage among some evangelical Christians that Starbucks’ holiday cups last year were simple and red with the company’s logo with no mention of Christmas.
+SEATTLE, WASHINGTON — Starbucks held a press conference early Monday afternoon to debut three new holiday cups that will start making their way to the coffee monolith’s stores this week.
+During the presser, the coffee company acknowledged the outrage among some evangelical Christians display on an annual basis, each time Starbucks’ holiday cups are unveiled.

-“Yes, it’s unfortunate that we’ve angered them by taking away one of the approximately 2.3 million retailers who constantly bombard consumers with Christmas-themed messaging,” Schultz said, “but we hope they’ll be suitably impressed with our new line of holiday cups as well.”
+“Yes, it’s unfortunate that we’ve angered them by taking away one of the approximately 2.3 million retailers who constantly bombard consumers with Christmas-themed messaging,” Starbucks junior media liaison Cathy Caspar said, “but we hope they’ll be suitably impressed with our new line of holiday cups as well.”

 Citing a desire to “be more inclusive, no matter what certain Fundamentalists might say,” Caspar unveiled a Hanukkah, Kwanza and Church of Satan version of each Starbucks holiday cup.

 “These cups will make their way to our stores this week, so no matter what you celebrate, you’ll be in the festive mood after paying $12.99 for one cup of coffee.”

 Caspar said that she hopes “angry Christians will heed what their Bible says and come to the holiday season with a spirit of grace and forgiveness” and that they’ll “hoist back a $22.00 cup of coffee with their Jewish, black, or Satan worshiping friends” at their nearby Starbucks.